Azure/iot-edge-v1/core/devdoc/module_loaders.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Only the `type` and `name` properties for a given loader are required values.
-The `module.path` property is optional and can be used to override the path to
+The `binding.path` property is optional and can be used to override the path to
 the DLL/SO that implements the language binding for a language binding loader.
 There may be other supported properties that are specific to a given type of
 loader (like `jvm.options` above which can be used to specify the Java Virtual